Sundarar

-His hymns form the seventh volume of the Tirumurai, the twelve-volume compendium of Shaiva Siddhanta.
+His hymns form the seventh volume of the Tirumurai called Thiruppattu, the twelve-volume compendium of Shaiva Siddhanta.
 His songs are considered the most musical in Tirumurai in Tamil language.
 His life and his hymns in the Tevaram are broadly grouped in four stages.
-First, his cancelled arranged marriage through the intervention of Shiva in the form of a mad petitioner and his conversion into a Shaiva bhakt.
+First, his cancelled arranged marriage through the intervention of Shiva in the form of a mad petitioner and his conversion into a Shaiva devotee.
 Second, his double marriage to temple dancers Paravai and Cankali with their stay together in Tiruvarur.
 Third, his blindness and then return of his sight.
 Finally, his reflections on wealth and material goods.

 Names

 Sundarar is referred to by many names.
-Sundarar (Chuntarar) means "the lovely, handsome one".
+Sundarar (Cuntarar) means "the lovely, handsome one".
 He was adopted by regional feudatory dedicated to Shiva, and that brought the name "Aruran".
 Peers and the generations that followed him called him "Tampiran Tolan", which means "intimate companion, dedicated friend of the lord [Shiva]".